amunategui/amunategui.github.io/_posts/2016-03-19-survival-ensembles.md

 <H4>
 Ensembling Survival and Classification
 </H4>
 We need to split our data set into two smaller chunks.
 This will allow us to get a survival probability on all the data, not just our validation set.
 So, we split the training set into to parts, and validation into two parts, then use one training chunk to train and predict on the other training chunk and half of the validation chunk.
-We then train on the other half of our original training set, to predict on the first split chunk of training data and the second half of the testin data... yikes!
+We then train on the other half of our original training set, to predict on the first split chunk of training data and the second half of the testing data... yikes!

-But in the end we can get a survival probablity on all the data without ever peeking or cheating.
+But in the end we can get a survival probability on all the data without ever peeking or cheating.
 Hang in there!

 ``` r
 # split training into two datasets